taylor-curley/cogpsybot/README.md

 - Cognitive Neuroscience
 - Language, Cognition and Neuroscience
 - Journal of Cognitive Psychology
+- Journal of Experimental Psychology: Learning, Memory, and Cognition

 We will be adding to the list as the code becomes more complex.
 Target journal companies include Elsevier, Taylor and Francis, Springer, and Routledge.